The Rise of Language Models in Mining Software Repositories: A Survey: Review Method

 \subsection{Source Material and Search Strategy}

 We selected the 15 publications identified in the review by De Martino et al.~\cite{DeMartino-arXiv25} as the seed for the search.
 Specifically, we examined these papers to identify key terms.
 The search was conducted across the online repositories of IEEE Xplore, ACM Digital Library, SpringerLink, and Wiley Online Library.
 Initially, we adopted a search approach similar to that used by De Martino et al., looking for LM-related keywords appearing together with general MSR terms such as ``repository mining''.
 However, this strategy yielded thousands of results, the majority of which were unrelated to our objective.
 A similar issue was observed in the survey by De Martino et al., where 15 papers were ultimately selected from an initial set of 7,973 publications.
-Alternatively, we attempted to search for specific MSR terms, such as ``issue labelling'' or ``commit message generation'', but this proved too restrictive and unreliable, as the set of artefacts and tasks associated with MSR is potentially large and not known in advance.
-To address these issues, we adopted a strategy used in related MSR studies~\cite{Farias-SAC16,Chaturvedi-ICCSA13}: focusing on papers published at the International Conference on Mining Software Repositories---the flagship venue for MSR---as well as papers cited therein.
-This made the final search significantly more targeted and accurate without requiring restrictions to specific tasks, artefacts, or repositories.
+Alternatively, we attempted to search for specific MSR terms, such as ``issue labeling'' or ``commit message generation'', but this proved too restrictive and unreliable, as the set of artifacts and tasks associated with MSR is potentially large and not known in advance.
+To address these issues, we adopted an alternative strategy previously used in related MSR studies~\cite{Farias-SAC16,Chaturvedi-ICCSA13}: focusing on papers published at the International Conference on Mining Software Repositories---the flagship venue for MSR---together with the publications cited by these papers and those that cite them.
+This made the final search significantly more targeted and accurate without requiring restrictions to specific tasks, artifacts, or repositories.

-Figure~\ref{fig:search-process} summarises the four-step process followed to identify relevant studies: (i) using existing secondary studies as a seed set, (ii) collecting papers from the proceedings of the International Conference on Mining Software Repositories (MSR conference), (iii) applying two independent inclusion and exclusion screening phases, and (iv) performing backward snowballing.
+Figure~\ref{fig:search-process} summarizes the four-step process followed to identify relevant studies: (i) using existing secondary studies as a seed set, (ii) collecting papers from the proceedings of the International Conference on Mining Software Repositories (MSR conference), (iii) applying two independent inclusion and exclusion screening phases, and (iv) performing backward and forward snowballing.